Les Contamines-Montjoie

-Les Contamines-Montjoie (/fr/) is a commune in the Haute-Savoie department in the Auvergne-Rhône-Alpes region in south-eastern France.
+Les Contamines-Montjoie (/fr/; Savoyard: Lé Kontamnè-Monzhoué) is a commune in the Haute-Savoie department in the Auvergne-Rhône-Alpes region in south-eastern France.

 Etymology

 The original name of the village, Les Contamines, is from the word contamines, which in the ancient local dialect meant ploughable land on the estate of the squire.

 History

 In 1760, the parish became independent of the parish of Saint-Nicolas de Véroce.

 The creation of the local Mountain Guides Company which was established in 1850, marked the first corporation in the village dedicated to tourism.
 Further development surged after 1900, in the form of hotels, restaurants, and, in 1911, a local ski club.
 The first ski lift began operation in 1937.

 After World War II, in 1949, the name was changed to Les Contamines-Montjoie.
 The first chair lift opened three years later, in 1952, along with a summer attraction at l'Etape.

 Location

 Les Contamines-Montjoie is located in the French Alps.
 It is approximately 11/4 hours from the airport of Geneva and 15 minutes from the Saint-Gervais-les-Bains-Le Fayet train station and from the A40 Highway (exit 21).
 Les Contamines-Montjoie is situated in between the well known resorts of Chamonix and Megève, it is close to Mont Blanc which means that it is used for both mountain climbing in the Summer and skiing in the Winter.
 Its proximity to Chamonix means that access to Italy is easy via the Mont Blanc Tunnel.